 This push isn't just about compliance.
 It’s about survival in an industry that’s rapidly modernizing.
 With standardized data, companies can:

-In short, RESO standards are the new baseline – and the businesses that embrace them are the ones best positioned to lead the next era of real estate technology.
+In short, RESO standards are the new baseline – and the businesses that embrace them through innovative Real Estate Software Development are the ones best positioned to lead the next era of real estate technology.

 While RESO standards are now widespread, their true value shines through in real-world business outcomes.
 Across the industry, companies are reporting faster integrations, lower costs, greater flexibility, and accelerated innovation after implementing the RESO Data Dictionary and Web API.
 Here are three standout examples: